José de la Riva Agüero: Early life and political career

 In Lima, Riva Agüero participated actively in various conspiracies for the Peruvian independence, the reason for which he was placed under strict surveillance by order of Viceroy Abascal.
 In 1813, his first work on the state of the Court of Auditors of Lima was destroyed by the Viceroy and Riva Agüero tried and placed under house arrest.
 Next year, he participated in the failed conspiracy of Quiroz and Pardo de Zela to take the government of Lima, in the conspiracy of Gómez and in the conspiracy of 1819.

 José de San Martín named him prefect of Lima in 1822.
-Upon the departure of San Martín and the ensuing social instability in the country, Andrés de Santa Cruz revolted against the Peruvian Congress on February 26, 1823 and forced it to elect Riva Agüero as President.
+Upon the departure of San Martín and the ensuing social instability in the country, Andrés de Santa Cruz revolted against the Peruvian Congress on 26 February 1823 and forced it to elect Riva Agüero as President.
 Riva Agüero proclaimed himself "President of Peru", the first to use such title.

 During his short government, he suffered the entry of Spanish troops into the capital and the departure of the government towards a new installation at the port of Callao.
 Under this situation, Riva Agüero lost all support of the Peruvian Congress, which awaited anxiously the arrival of Simón Bolívar.
 He was later deposed by Antonio José de Sucre.
 Sucre was succeeded by José Bernardo de Torre Tagle until the arrival of Simón Bolívar.
 Congress had been waiting for the Venezuelan "Liberator" to come to Peru and help to consolidate the Independence of the country, and was more than willing to grant him all necessary powers.

-Fearing the loss of leadership, Riva Agüero sought to conciliate with the Viceroy to prevent the arrival of Bolívar, only to be arrested and accused of high treason.
+Fearing the loss of leadership, Riva Agüero sought to conciliate with the viceroy to prevent the arrival of Bolívar, only to be arrested and accused of high treason.
 He was subsequently exiled to Chile.
 There he wrote the Memorias y documentos para la Historia de la Independencia del Perú y causas del mal éxito que ha tenido ésta (Memories and documents for the history of the independence of Peru and causes for its failure so far), one of the most important sources for the period.

 During the short-lived Peru-Bolivian Confederation Riva Agüero supported Mariscal Andrés de Santa Cruz, and became president of the Republic of North Peru in 1838.
 After its collapse, he retired from public life until his death in 1858.

-He had five children with Caroline-Arnoldine de Looz-Corswarem.
+He had five children with Princess Caroline-Arnoldine de Looz-Corswarem.
 His eldest son was José de la Riva-Agüero y Looz-Corswarem.